edgeandnode/amp-demo/README.md

 **Prototyping with Amp Studio:**

-Before adding derived tables to your config, prototype your SQL interactively:
+Prototype your SQL interactively:

 1. Run `just studio` to open the web interface
-2. Test your SQL against dependency tables (e.g., `anvil.blocks`, `anvil.logs`)
+2. Test your SQL against dependency tables (e.g., `rpc.blocks`, `rpc.logs`)
 3. Once working, add the SQL to your `amp.config.ts` as shown above
 4. Remember: Studio supports all SQL operations, but derived tables have [streaming limitations](#streaming-model-limitations)

-> **Note:** See `amp.config.extended-example.ts` for a complete reference example with similar patterns.

 **Discover More Patterns:**